zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

 $$ \tag{14} \sigma\_s'(\bm{i}, \bm{o}) = \sigma\_s \frac{f\_p}{4 \pi}. $$

-For a more elaborate derivation based on wave optics, see Chapter 13 of Born & Wolf, [Principles of optics](https://doi.org/10.1017/CBO9781139644181), or Chapter 2 of Mishchenko, Travis & Lacis, [Scattering, Absorption, and Emission of Light by Small Particles](https://www.cambridge.org/9780521782524).
+For a more elaborate derivation based on wave optics, see Chapter XIII of Born & Wolf, [Principles of optics](https://doi.org/10.1017/CBO9781139644181), or Chapter 2 of Mishchenko, Travis & Lacis, [Scattering, Absorption, and Emission of Light by Small Particles](https://www.cambridge.org/9780521782524).

 ## Scattering by a Group of Particles